Cedriik/CCTVBoardAutoframing/README.md

-# YOLO-based Video Detection System
+# YOLO-based Video Detection System using Raspberry Pi 4B

 This repository contains a collection of Python scripts for object detection using YOLO (You Only Look Once) models on various video sources including RTSP streams, video files, and USB cameras.